Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

 -   Primary GPU: Some Nvidia trash, used for dom0

--   32Go of RAM.
-12Go of RAM will be dedicated for the Windows HVM
+-   32 GB of RAM.
+12 GB of RAM will be dedicated to the Windows HVM

 -   A fast M.2 disk